dieswaytoofast/erlang_cassandra/README.md

 ***NOTE***

 There is a one-to-one mapping between keyspaces and pools.
-If you want something other than the default number of workers for a given keyspace, use ```start_pool``` *first*, and *then* access the keyspace, i.e.
+If you want something other than the default number of workers for a given keyspace, use ```start_pool``` *first*, and *then* access the keyspace.

 HOWTO
 ============